Italy

 Cultural don’ts

 Don’t be in a hurry to eat early.
-Supper can be served from as late as 8pm, which is when most restaurants open.
+Most restaurants open as late as 8pm for dinner

 Continent: